 But…this couple had great influence on artists like John Willie and producer Irving Klaw.
 In the 1950s, Klaw’s models, including Bettie Page, can be seen wearing a metal cone-bra and chastity belt outfit that is an updated version of the one modelled by Nativa Richard.

-Be sure to view Nativa’s page with more photos from the same shoot.
+Be sure to view Nativa’s page with more photos.